erduotong/nuitka-doc-zh/docs/--help.md

                         compiled module).
 Defaults to off.
     --debugger          Execute inside a debugger, e.g. "gdb" or "lldb" to automatically get a stack trace.
 Defaults to off.
-    --execute-with-pythonpath
-                        When immediately executing the created binary or module using '--run', don't reset 'PYTHONPATH'
-                        environment.
-When all modules are successfully
-                        included, you ought to not need PYTHONPATH anymore, and definitely not for standalone mode.

   Compilation choices:
     --user-package-configuration-file=YAML_FILENAME